Whistlestop for an Organ Teacher: Description and history

 Whistlestop was designed by Cris Bruch and completed in 2009.
-It is located at the intersection of Southwest 5th Avenue and Southwest Morrison Street in the Portland Transit Mall.
+It is located at the intersection of Southwest 5th Avenue and Southwest Morrison Street, along the Portland Transit Mall in Portland, Oregon.
 The stainless steel sculpture depicts pipe organ components, specifically a windchest and three "fanciful" pipes.
 It measures 127 in x 72 in x 37 in and weighs 1,200 pounds.
 According to Bruch, it is intended to "evoke sound and provide a quiet moment in an urban streetscape, and the softly reflective surface picks up changes in light and color."
 One contributor to Blog Down to Washington, a website curated by the University of Washington Alumni Association, described the sculpture as "curved and fluted pipes rising from a low box, also mitered and angled to appear sharp and otherworldly".

 The sculpture was commissioned by TriMet and was fabricated by the Seattle-based company Fabrication Specialties, Ltd. It is part of the City of Portland and Multnomah County Public Art Collection courtesy of the Regional Arts & Culture Council.

 Whistlestop has been included in at least one published walking tour of Portland.